S3Mem: Structured Spatiotemporal Scene-Event Memory for Long-Horizon Interactive Question Answering

 Quick Take

 S3MEM introduces a structured episodic memory framework that enhances long-horizon interactive question answering by improving evidence retrieval and efficiency.
-Evaluated across four environments, it consistently outperforms Vanilla RAG and other baselines, demonstrating superior accuracy with fewer evidence tokens.
+Evaluated across four environments, it consistently outperforms Vanilla and other baselines, demonstrating superior accuracy with fewer evidence tokens.
 This advancement addresses the limitations of traditional memory interfaces in handling complex queries.

 Key Points